Table of Contents:

 Working with Red Points will protect your digital brand presence and intellectual properties in four core processes:

-Red Points will monitor the internet in real-time in an attempt to find potential infringements and abuse attempts.
+Red Points will monitor the internet in real-time in an attempt to find brand abuse attempts.
 This can include identifying a fake website impersonating your legitimate website, counterfeit products listed on online marketplaces, fake social media profiles impersonating your business, and other forms of abuse.

 The next step in the data protection process is validating the existence of brand abuse or infringement, as well as measuring the severity of the threat.